The science of sleep and how to get better rest, as explained by a neuroscientist

 1. Stick with a schedule

 Throughout the week (weekends, too), try to go to bed and get up at the same time.
-Avoid lie-ins and naps that could make it harder to keep to your schedule.
+Avoid sleeping in and taking naps.
+These very tempting "catch up" behaviors can make it harder to keep to your schedule.

 2. Banish screens from the bedroom

-It’s tempting to read on your phone or watch TV until you drift off in your bedroom, but ultimately, the blue light these screens produce has been proven to be disruptive to sleep.
+It’s tempting to read on your phone or watch TV until you can't keep your eyes open, but ultimately, the blue light these screens produce has been proven to be disruptive to sleep.

 Give your eyes (and your internal clock) at least 30 minutes to an hour before bed without exposure to this kind of light.